csijcs/snakepipes/README.rst

 ``conda activate snakepipes``

-All the previously created environments and indices will still be there and you can proceed directly to the pipeline.
+All the previously created environments and indices will still be there and you can proceed directly to the pipelines.

 Documentation